AG-Sawitzki/XenSegEval/README.md

 # or
 wget -q0- https://pixi.sh/install.sh | sh
 ```
-then change the directory and update the .lock file.
+then change the directory and update the `pixi.lock` file.
 ```
 cd XenSegEval
 pixi lock